Feralia Planitia: Observation and naming

 Feralia Planitia was first seen in distant observations of Vesta by the Hubble Space Telescope (HST), which observed Vesta in 1994, 1996, 2007, and 2010.
-Feralia Planitia was then given the informal provisional designation of Feature Y. Feralia Planitia, alongside Vesta's other surface features, were resolved in detail for the first time by the Dawn orbiter, which orbited Vesta from 16 July 2011 to 4 September 2012.
-The feature was then named after the ancient Roman public festival of Feralia, where citizens would place offerings at the tombs of the dead.
-The name Feralia Planitia was officially approved by the International Astronomical Union (IAU) on 27 December 2011.
+Feralia Planitia was given the informal provisional designation of Feature Y. Feralia Planitia, alongside Vesta's other surface features, were resolved in detail for the first time by the Dawn orbiter, which orbited Vesta from 16 July 2011 to 4 September 2012.
+The feature was officially named after the ancient Roman public festival of Feralia, where citizens would place offerings at the tombs of the dead.
+The name Feralia Planitia was approved by the International Astronomical Union (IAU) on 27 December 2011.